LGG93/PizzaRaptor/README.md

 Pizza Raptor Game (Project 1 Bootcamp Ironhack)

 Description
 It is based on a side game from the game Pou, an old Android game.
-It has 3 screens : the starting screen with instructions option, main game and a game Over screen with the option to restart the game.
+It has 3 screens : the starting screen with instructions option, main game and a Game Over screen with the option to restart the game.

 MVP (DOM - CANVAS)